kurtharriger/spring-osgi/samples/web-console/readme.txt

 1. MOTIVATION

-This sample demos a Spring-MVC annotation-based web application that runs inside OSGi through Spring-DM.
+This sample demos a Spring-MVC annotation-based web application that runs inside OSGi through Spring DM, featuring class path scanning and various Spring taglib.
+Additionally, the web application interacts with the OSGi enviroment through the UI.

 The demo contains 3 maven projects:

+* catalina.config
+which adds a default configuration and some resources to the Tomcat 6.0.x version from SpringSource Enterprise Bundle (for more information see the Notes section).

 * logging
-which creates an OSGi fragment with a global log4j configuration.
+which creates an OSGi fragment with a global log4j configuration (for more information see the Notes section).

 * war
 which contains the actual demo war.
 The bundle contains the Spring 2.5 MVC application and